leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/diffusion.rst

    :Type:      Domain
    :Panel:     :menuselection:`Physics --> Fluid --> Viscosity`

-Todo.
+Viscosity

 Viscosity Presets
-   The "thickness" of the fluid and actually the force needed to move an object of a certain surface area through it at a certain speed.
+   The viscosity refers to the "thickness" of the fluid and actually the force needed to move an object of a certain surface area through it at a certain speed.

    For manual entry, please note that the normal real-world viscosity (the so-called dynamic viscosity) is measured in Pascal-seconds (Pa.s), or in Poise units (P, equal to 0.1 Pa.s), and commonly centiPoise units (cP, equal to 0.001 Pa.s).

    Blender, on the other hand, uses the kinematic viscosity which is dynamic viscosity in Pa.s, divided by the density in kg.m\ :sup:`-3`, unit m\ :sup:`2`.s\ :sup:`-1`.

    The table below gives some examples of fluids together with their dynamic and kinematic viscosities.

    .. list-table::